Jane Birkenhead, January 19 2024

 These are some of the ways I add value onto my lessons:

-🟢 I don't put limits on the amount of homework you do.
+🟢 I carefully select homework for you.
 I want you to study as much as you're able.
 I encourage you to try new and different things, and to share everything with me.
 That way, I can see how you're progressing and I can tailor your lessons so they exactly meet your needs.

 🟢 I give incredibly detailed feedback for all work that you share with me.
-I don't just make inline corrections to your essays but I fully explain your errors and provide additional resources so you can check any grammar and vocabulary points you're unsure of.
+I don't just make inline corrections for your writing but I fully explain your errors and provide additional resources so you can check any grammar and vocabulary points you're unsure of.

 🟢 I listen to every speaking response carefully, sometimes as much as 4 or 5 times to be sure I've understood everything.